zulip/zulip/README.dev.md

 Installing the Zulip Development environment
 ============================================

-You will need a machine with at least 2GB of RAM available (see https://github.com/zulip/zulip/issues/32 for a plan for how to dramatically reduce this requirement).
+You will need a machine with at least 1.25GB of RAM available.

 Start by cloning this repository: `git clone https://github.com/zulip/zulip.git`